wormholelabs-xyz/example-messaging-executor/app/README.md

 ## Run

-Install dependencies with `npm ci`.
+Install dependencies with `bun install --frozen-lockfile`.

 Create a `.env` file with the following key/value pairs.